idaholab/swift/doc/content/source/tensor_computes/LBMIsotropicGradient.md

 ## Overview

-Computes an isotropic finite\-difference approximation to `\nabla \phi` on the LBM grid.
+Computes an isotropic finite\-difference approximation to $\nabla \phi$ on the LBM grid.
 Provide the scalar field with [!param](/TensorComputes/Solve/LBMIsotropicGradient/scalar_field) and select the destination vector buffer via [!param](/TensorComputes/Solve/LBMIsotropicGradient/buffer).